leandrosilva/wigo/README.md

 Wigo stands for **What is going on?**

-This is an application and API to keep track on state machines, which is quite useful for monitoring and metrics.
+This is an application and API to keep track on state machines and know at near real time what is going with them, what is quite useful for business monitoring and metrics.

 ## Getting Started